-24. Attach the whisker to each side of the face port retainer using the spacers, zinc anodes or kidney plates and screws.
+24) Attach the whisker to each side of the face port retainer using the spacers, zinc anodes or kidney plates and screws.
 Using a torque screwdriver, carefully torque these screws to the correct torque for helmet shell you are installing the whisker wings onto.
-See "Torque Specs" module.
+See "Torque Specs" on page APNDX-19 for correct torque.